My Dad Is A Daddyless Son But Not His Father’s Choices

 As my father tells the story of the day his mother left him with his father (who was never fatherly) and his newest woman, you can still hear the pain in his voice.
 He cried, gripping her leg, and begging her to take him with her.
 Holding his baby sister on her hip with one hand and pushing him back behind the screen door with the other, repeatedly she said, “You have to stay.
 I can’t take both of you.”
 Finally, exhausted but with all he could muster moving toward her as she quickly walked away, he gave up.
 She moved out of state.

 My grandfather was far more interested in womanizing, which produced many children, than he was parenting.
 Daddy was often left by his father to fend for himself, or with women who mistreated him.
 A step mother who would feed her kids and dare him to touch it.
 He knows what it is to be hungry, beaten, forgotten, alone, and to be unloved.
 His father has never, in his entire life done anything for him.
 He ‘s never given him anything — not one dollar.
-And although Daddy forgave him (not that his father asked for it) and took care of him up to his death at age 97, he still never got his attention (unless he needed something from him), his affection, nor his approval.
+And although Daddy forgave him (not that his father asked for it) and took care of him up to his death at age 97, he still never got his father’s attention (unless he needed something from my Dad), not his affection, nor his approval.

 Daddy decided early that he would not be to his children what his father had been to him.
 He decided that he didn’t have to live out his father’s choices.

-Self Reliance Was Expected
+Self-Reliance Was Expected

 He knew that he had to earn and has always been more focused on what he could do than on what he couldn’t do.
-And he has never, even in the segregated south since the 1930s, concerned himself with who could stop him.
+And he has never, even in the segregated south born the 1930s, concerned himself with who could stop him.
 He knew they’d try, but never loss momentum on their efforts.

 His uncles taught him that a man is defined by how well he provides for his wife and children.
 (Those were Daddy’s lessons.
 In my work, particularly relationship education in The Grown Zone the definition of a Grown Man is certainly expanded, but today is a different time).